Canadian Citizens & Permanent Residents: Undergraduate Students

 How and when can I opt out of the SFSS Health and Dental Plan?

-You may opt out of the SFSS health plan if you have existing secondary coverage in BC.
+You may opt out of the SFSS health and dental plan if you have existing secondary medical insurance coverage in BC.
 To opt out, you will be required to upload proof of coverage on the SFSS Health and Dental website during the Change-of-Coverage Period.
-This will be during the first two weeks of each term.
 This is also the period where you can opt down from the Enhanced Plan to the Basic Plan.

 Please visit their website for more information.